MERAK SAKTENG TREK – 18 DAYS

 Drive to Trashiyangtse, visit Gomkora temple, Doksum village along the way.
-In Trashiyantse, visit Traditional Art School, Chorten Kora and stroll around the village and its small town.
-Return to Trashigang for overnight.
+In Trashiyantse, visit Traditional Art School, Chorten Kora, and stroll around the village and its small town.
+Return to Trashigang overnight.
 Overnight at Hotel in Trashigang.

 Day 04: Commence trek to Donmong Chu ( Approx. 19km, 5-6hours)

 From Trashigang drive for about 2 hours to the road end at Chaling at 2135m.
 Then begin trekking with a gradual climb towards Shaktimi meadow, with yaks and sheep grazing with some yak herders’ huts scattered on the hillside.
 Continue the climb to reach Mendula Pass at 3345m.
 After the pass, it is all downhill through the rhododendron forests till campsite at a beautiful meadow known as Donmong chu by the river at 3145m.
 Overnight in camp.